 What would a SMART goal look like for your teen in the area of health and nutrition?

 I want to run a mile in 9 minutes or less (specific and measurable!).
 To reach my goal, I will do these activities 4 days per week (actionable):

 - stretch for 5 minutes,

 This is important to me because I want to do well in my P.E. evaluation (relevant).
 I will reach this goal by November 1 (time bound).

 SMART Goal for Saving Money:

 This was the first summer where I spent as much time driving my kids to do “stuff” with their friends, as taking them to tennis and dance practice.
 All of a sudden they needed money for movies, and lunch, and going to the mall… So, we sat down and talked through a plan for them to cover their own expenses for all their fun activities.
-This gave them the motivation to work on extra projects around the house, while it helped me out by freeing up my time to work on my business (and the app that we’ll be releasing in the next month, yay!).
+This gave them the motivation to work on extra projects around the house, while it helped me out by freeing up my time to work on my business (and our app now available on the App Store, yay!).